HughKeenan/CherryPicker/README.md

 ![Infected Leaves](/assets/images/infected_leaves.png)

+To create the average and variability images that will serve as the basis for our validation, images such as those above were taken and loaded into an array with their shape, once found.
+A function was then created to plot the mean and variability of the data in this.
 Below also are the average and variability images for both kinds of leaves.

 ![Average & variability for healthy leaves](/assets/images/healthy_average.png)

 ![Average & variability for infected leaves](/assets/images/infected_average.png)

-From the photographs, it appears that the hypothesis is correct and there is a visual difference.
+From the photographs and results of the analysis, it appears that the hypothesis is correct and there is a visual difference.
 We may therefore consider the hypothesis validated.

 ### Hypothesis 2
 Our second hypothesis is that the ML model will be just as accurate using grayscale images as colour ones.